rajanarahul93/pokefolio/README.md

 ## Features

 - List of Pokémon: Browse through a collection of Pokémon fetched from the PokeAPI.
-- Pokémon Details: View detailed information about each Pokémon, including name, image, height, weight, and types.
+- Pokémon Details: View detailed information about each Pokémon, including name, image, height, weight, and type.
 - Pagination: Navigate through the Pokémon collection with pagination buttons.
 - Responsive Design: The application is designed to work seamlessly across different screen sizes.